 In summary, the programmatic buying process looks like this:

-- The ad is displayed to the website visitor.
+5. The winning ad is instantly displayed to the user.

-Real-time bidding will give rise to new strategies that were previously unattainable.
-It is safe to say that programmatic ad buying will consequently dominate the online market.
-In 2022, ads bought programmatically accounted for 84% of the global digital advertising spending.
-It is predicted that by 2026 this proportion will increase to 87%.
-So, if you don't want to be left behind, be friends with programmatic.
+Real-time bidding is paving the way for innovative strategies that were once out of reach.
+It’s safe to say that programmatic ad buying is on track to dominate the online advertising landscape.
+In 2022, ads purchased programmatically made up 84% of the global digital advertising spending, and this figure is expected to rise to 87% by 2026.
+In short, if you don’t want to be left behind, it’s time to embrace programmatic.

 What Are the Types of Programmatic Advertising?